Comprehensive Guide on Common Medication Interactions and Vitamin Deficiencies

 Managing health conditions with medications can inadvertently lead to nutrient deficiencies.
-This guide explores how various medications might interfere with the absorption, metabolism, or utilization of essential vitamins and minerals, crucial for patients managing chronic conditions or considering therapies like IV vitamin infusions.
+This guide explores how various medications might interfere with the absorption, metabolism, or utilisation of essential vitamins and minerals, crucial for patients managing chronic conditions or considering therapies like IV vitamin infusions.

 Detailed Insights into Vitamin B Deficiencies